São Paulo state football team: Clubs football, schedule and decline

-With increasingly professionalized football, international club competitions, transfers of great athletes to Europe, and the Brazil national team being a world phenomenon after the 1970 FIFA World Cup, the football of state teams began to fade.
-Just over twenty matches was played from the 1980s to 2010, the date of the last appearance of the São Paulo team; the state model so acclaimed at the beginning of the 20th century seems to no longer please the conventional supporter.
-No longer featuring the great idols, and especially, with no space in the tight schedule of Brazil's football calendar, state teams ended up practically buried.
+With increasingly professionalized football, international club competitions, transfers of athletes to Europe, and the Brazil national team being a world phenomenon after the 1970 FIFA World Cup, the football of state teams began to fade.
+Just over twenty matches were played from the 1980s to 2010, the date of the last appearance of the São Paulo team; the state model so acclaimed at the beginning of the 20th century seems to no longer please the conventional supporter.
+No longer featuring the great idols, and especially, with no space in the tight schedule of Brazil's football calendar, state teams generally stopped being used.
 Officially, the federations do not consider the teams extinct, but in practice, there is no longer any interest in reactivating them.

 With the creation of ConiFA, a São Paulo team was considered for the entity's competitions (São Paulo FAD), but that has no relationship with the Federação Paulista de Futebol, and therefore, with the historical São Paulo state football team.